earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/class-lessons/2017-02-22-spectral06-landsat-tifs-in-R.md

 ---
 layout: single
-title: "Landsat Remote Sensing tif Files in R"
+title: "Landsat Remote Sensing Tif Files in R"
 excerpt: "In this lesson you will cover the basics of using Landsat 7 and 8 in R. You will learn how to import Landsat data stored in .tif format - where each .tif file represents a single band rather than a stack of bands.
 Finally you will plot the data using various 3 band combinations including RGB and color-infrared."
 authors: ['Leah Wasser']
-modified: '2017-12-07'
+modified: '2017-12-08'
 category: [courses]
 class-lesson: ['spectral-data-fire-r']
 permalink: /courses/earth-analytics/multispectral-remote-sensing-data/landsat-data-in-r-geotiff/